50 Years of Containers at the Port of Hamburg

 With the advent of containers, the underlying logistical requirements changed.
 The port needed a large number of bigger, more accessible storage and stacking slots along with manoeuvrable ground-handling vehicles to move the containers between the quayside, the temporary storage facility and the heavy goods vehicles.
 The terminal at Burchardkai was constantly extended and expanded to keep pace with the exponential increase in throughput.
 In 1970, new port order regulations relieved HHLA of all sovereign functions.
 This meant that HHLA was no longer responsible for building and maintaining quay walls and docks, which instead became part of the city’s remit.
 HHLA was able to concentrate on building up the suprastructure – buildings, cranes and container gantry cranes – in free competition with other companies in the port industry.

 By 1972, Burchardkai had six container gantry cranes at six berths.
 A modern container rail terminal was also built there.
 HHLA incorporated forward-looking technology into the expansion work at Burchardkai: as early as 1975, HHLA rolled out an interactive dialogue system to manage containers at the yards.
 Data was processed electronically at CTB while other terminals still used paper and rubber stamps.
-In the mid-1980s, mobile data communication was established between and the container’s location – another world first.
+In the mid-1980s, mobile data communication was established between straddle carriers and the container’s location – another world first.
 From the mid-1990s onwards, satellite data was used to pinpoint containers’ precise location in the yard.

 Following its purchase of the Container Terminal Tollerort in 1996, HHLA continued to grow.
 Plans were drawn up for the Container Terminal Altenwerder.
 As demand continued to rise, conventional terminal operations were increasingly reaching full capacity.
 Automation proved the key to achieving success.
-The company decided to combine three innovative terminal technologies: with a dual-trolley system, (AGVs) and a system with rail-mounted gantry cranes (RMGs).
+The company decided to combine three innovative terminal technologies: container gantry cranes with a dual-trolley system, automated guided vehicles (AGVs) and a block storage system with rail-mounted gantry cranes (RMGs).
 Each of these technologies had been used successfully in isolation, but they had never been combined in this way.
 The same was true of the terminal software.
 Although it was possible to draw on individual modules, its heart – the control system for overall operations – had to be developed from scratch.
 All of the technical options for the project were explored and all of the processes were tested by means of computer simulations.

 When the HHLA Container Terminal Altenwerder started operating in 2002, it was considered state of the art worldwide.
 The compact layout remains pioneering for container handling to this day.
 Cutting-edge technology and innovative IT systems ensure that large container ships in particular are loaded and discharged efficiently.
 The construction of a large container rail terminal with 700-metre-long platforms also proved to be an intelligent and important move.
 Together with the adjacent logistics centre, it forms a high-performance, compact container hub.